bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Grid is another incredibly powerful way to layout elements on a webpage.
 As the name suggests it allows you to orient elements on a webpage in a grid.

 - 🔥 [CSS Grid In 100 Seconds](https://www.youtube.com/watch?v=uuOXPWCh-6o)
-- 🔥 [A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) –– Make sure to read all the collapsed sections at the beginning such as the “Introduction”.
+- 🔥 [A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) –– Make sure to read all the collapsed sections at the beginning such as the “Introduction ".
 - 🔥 [Grid Garden](https://codepip.com/games/grid-garden/)
 - [The Joy Of CSS Grid — Build 3 Beautifully Simple Responsive Layouts](https://www.youtube.com/watch?v=705XCEruZFs)
 - [Learn CSS Grid](https://learncssgrid.com/)